General Camp Questions

 How do I register and pay?

-You can register online at www.jrobinsoncamps.com/register or by mail (click here for application).
+Registrations are ONLY accepted online.
+Register here.
 A non-refundable deposit is due at registration.
 Your entire balance is due 3 weeks before camp begins.
 Your balance can be paid at any time by credit card, money order, or personal check.
 Personal checks must be received 14 days prior to the start of camp.
 They will not be accepted at check-in.

 What does tuition include?

-Tuition includes 3 meals a day, housing, and training for the duration of camp, in addition to a water bottle, lanyard, camp workbook, t-shirts, and laundry service (Intensive Camps only).
+Tuition includes 3 meals a day, housing, and training for the duration of camp, in addition to a water bottle, lanyard, camp workbook, and laundry service (Intensive Camps only).
 Please see the Pricing & Discounts page under the "Camps" tab for more information.

 Do you offer discounted rates?